andodevel/superchat-backend-challenge-ando/START_AND_TEST.md

 ## Installation
 1. JDK 11
-2. Docker and docker compose
+2. Docker and Docker compose

 cd to the repository directory and follow below instruction.